Iran's Rouhani says possible to overcome animosity with U.S.

 Asked whether there could one day be a U.S. embassy again in Tehran instead of the Swiss embassy representing U.S. interests in Iran, the president told public RTS television: "No animosity lasts eternally, no friendship either lasts eternally.
 So we have to transform animosities into friendship."

-An interim deal with six major powers including the United States to restrict Iran's disputed nuclear programme in exchange for a partial easing of economic sanctions entered into force this week.
+An interim deal with six major powers including the United States to restrict Iran's disputed nuclear program in exchange for a partial easing of economic sanctions entered into force this week.

 Rouhani travelled to Davos to persuade foreign investors to return to his country, which has some of the world's biggest oil and gas resources and a market of 76 million people.